hidet-org/hidet/python/hidet/apps/image_classification/README.md

 Load sample datasets using the datasets library, and change label ids back to string labels using the Huggingface config.
 Returns the top k candidates with the highest score.

-If the weights used are not public, be sure to modify `hidet.toml` so that option `auth_tokens.for_huggingface` is set to your Huggingface account credential.
+If the weights used are not public, be sure to set `HF_TOKEN` corresponds to your Huggingface account credential.
+Details can be found [here](https://huggingface.co/docs/huggingface_hub/en/package_reference/environment_variables#hftoken).

 ### Model Details